 - Bumkins Dinosaur Suction Plate

-TIP: Divided plate are handy for serving meals with multiple components—especially if the kids care about food touching.
+TIP: Divided plate are handy for serving meals with multiple components—such as veggies, proteins, and more—especially if the kids care about whether their food is touching.

 Best Suction Mats for Babies and Toddlers

-Ezpz is the leader among the suction mats and I’m pretty convinced that it’s the best suction placemat on the market.
-I like that they have two sizes to accommodate babies and toddlers, and that their mats are available in a few fun and bright colors.
+Ezpz is the leader among suction mats and I’m pretty convinced they’re the best suction placemat on the market.
+I like that they have two sizes to accommodate babies and toddlers and that their mats are available in a few fun and bright colors.

-If you want to use this on a highchair tray, opt for the oval mini mat which will fit better than the full sized ones.
-We used this one with my one year old and he couldn’t pull it off the table.
+If you want to use this on a high chair tray, opt for the oval mini mat, which will fit better than the full-size ones.
+We used this one with my 1-year-old and he couldn’t pull it off the table.

 TIP: If you want a plate that you can use for years, I wouldn’t recommend going with a mat, as I find them to be a more short-term option for babies and younger toddlers.

 Best Divided Plates with Sections

 Divided plates can be helpful for kids who like their food to be separated and for serving multiple foods on one plate—especially ones that may have some liquid like applesauce.